tenofovir disoproxil (TD)

 - Side effects: kidney function, flatulence (wind), reduced bone mineral density (over first six months).

-- Tenofovir is included with FTC in the fixed dose combination Truvada.
+- Tenofovir is included with FTC in the fixed dose combination Truvada and in similar generic versions.

-- Tenofovir is included, with FTC and efavirenz, in the fixed dose combintion Atripla.
+- Tenofovir is included, with FTC and efavirenz, in the fixed dose combintion Atripla (or in generic versions).

 - Other notes: tenofovir is cleared by the kidneys – monitoring for kidney toxicity, and not using tenofovir with other drugs that are cleared the same way, are important safety cautions.